AaronRDurant/aaron-durant/writing/posts/reviewing-2022/index.md

 I'm left to wonder for eight more weeks about the impact this will all have when I swing my leg over the dirt bike again in mid-March.
 I still have significant things to conquer on the bike before I have any shot at reaching my goals.
 I'm unsatisfied until I cross a certain threshold that I think about all day, every day.

 I sense that this profound lack of fulfillment is a sign that I'll make it happen — I have to.
-The best part is: Nobody is telling me to push my brain and body this far, yet I do, and I will.
+The best part: Nobody is telling me to push my brain and body this far, yet I do, and I will.

 It's going to be a great year.